IN THIS CHAPTER

 This example specifies a descending order for sale dates, showing the more recent sales first, and an ascending order for salespeople, putting them in alphabetical order.
 That should give you a better picture of how Bennett’s performance stacks up against that of the other salespeople.

 Whenever the ISO/IEC SQL standard is changed, it is usually to expand the capabilities of the language.
 This is a good thing.
 However, sometimes when you make such a change you cannot anticipate all the possible consequences.
-This happened with the addition of limited FETCH
+This happened with the addition of limited FETCH capability in SQL:2008.

-statement may return an indeterminate number of rows, perhaps you care only about the top three or perhaps the top ten.
+The idea of the limited FETCH is that although a SELECT statement may return an indeterminate number of rows, perhaps you care only about the top three or perhaps the top ten.
 Pursuant to this idea, SQL:2008 added syntax shown in the following example:

 SELECT Salesperson, AVG(TotalSale)